-For many situations, you may not be able to do anything about (i.e. the death or illness of a loved one).
-In these types of situations, you can try to calm down your physiological responses to the stress by exercising, meditating or doing some other stress reliever.
-By doing this, you may be able to slow down the sympathetic part of the ANS so that your parasympathetic can catch up to help you calm down enough to have an erection.
+- For many situations, you may not be able to do anything about (i.e. the death or illness of a loved one).
+In these types of situations, try to calm down your physiological responses to the stress by exercising, meditating, or doing some other stress reliever.
+By doing this, you may be able to slow down the sympathetic part of the ANS so your parasympathetic can catch up to help you calm down enough to have an erection.

 Supporting Your Partner